mkalen/tibber-graphql-client/README.md

-# Tibber GraphQL Java Model
+# Tibber GraphQL Java Client

+A Java-client for the [Tibber energy company](https://sverige.tibber.com/)'s API.

-Java GraphQL client for [Tibber GraphQL API](https://developer.tibber.com/docs/overview) using [Nodes GraphQL library](https://github.com/americanexpress/nodes).
+The client is a Java GraphQL client for the [Tibber GraphQL API](https://developer.tibber.com/docs/overview) and is built using the [Nodes GraphQL library](https://github.com/americanexpress/nodes).

 Depends on the [Tibber GraphQL Model](https://github.com/mkalen/tibber-graphql-model) library.